wso2/docs-is/en/docs/sdks/start-integrating-apps/integrate-a-react-app.md

     !!! note
         Make a note of the **OAuth Client Key** and **OAuth Client Secret** that appear, as they will be used to configure the sample application.

-## Configure the Resident Identity Provider
+## Configure the resident identity provider

-!!!
-Note
 Follow this step, only if you are running the WSO2 Identity Server on a custom domain/port.

 1. On the WSO2 Identity Server management console (`https://<IS_HOST>:<PORT>/carbon`), go to **Main** > **Identity** > **Identity Providers**.
 2. Click **Resident** and expand **Inbound Authentication Configuration**.
 3. Expand **OAuth2 / OpenID Connect Configuration** and update **Identity Provider Entity ID** value to match with your custom domain/port.

-    !!! info
-        For example, if you are running the WSO2 Identity Server on port 9500, the updated **Identity Provider Entity ID** value should be `https://localhost:9500/oauth2/token`.
+    Eg: if you are running the WSO2 Identity Server on port 9500, the updated **Identity Provider Entity ID** value should be `https://localhost:9500/oauth2/token`.

-4. Scroll to the bottom and click **Update** to complete the configuration.
+4. Click **Update** to complete the configuration.

 ## Download the sample
 Download the latest release of the [sample react application](https://github.com/asgardeo/asgardeo-auth-react-sdk/releases/latest/download/asgardeo-react-app.zip).